Pino Palladino: Career

 Palladino and Jordan released the album Try!, on 22 November 2005.
 The eleven-track live album includes cover versions of "Wait Until Tomorrow" by Jimi Hendrix and "I Got a Woman" by Ray Charles, two songs from Mayer's album Heavier Things, and new songs by Mayer.
 In addition, Mayer, Palladino, and Jordan are credited as songwriters on three songs: "Good Love Is on the Way", "Vultures", and "Try!".
 Palladino appeared on Mayer's third album Continuum, fourth album Battle Studies and seventh album The Search for Everything.

 In March and April 2006, Palladino toured with Jeff Beck and played with J. J. Cale, and Eric Clapton on their 2006 album The Road to Escondido.
 In 2009, he formed a trio with keyboardist Philippe Saisse and Simon Phillips.

 In January 2011, he entered the studio with D'Angelo to finish recording Black Messiah.
 In 2013, he played on the Nine Inch Nails album Hesitation Marks and was a member of the touring band.
 Additionally, he co-produced José James' album No Beginning No End (2013).

-In 2024, he appeared on II Most Wanted, the third single off of Beyoncé's album, Cowboy Carter; additionally, the song featured Miley Cyrus.
+In 2024, he appeared on "II Most Wanted", the third single off of Beyoncé's album, Cowboy Carter; additionally, the song featured Miley Cyrus.

 Technique and equipment

 Palladino is noted for his use of the fretless bass on many albums.
 While it was typical for a bass in a commercial track to have a rather generic sound and stay "playing the low notes", Palladino preferred a different sound, combining fretless tone with an octaver effect, and basslines that frequently added chords, lead lines, and counter-melodies in the higher range of the instrument.
 Typical of this style was his playing on Paul Young's "Wherever I Lay My Hat".
 His equipment at that time included a fretless 1979 Music Man StingRay Bass and Boss octave pedal (OC-2).

 From the 1990s onward, Palladino has leaned mainly towards a Fender Precision Bass.
 He used his 1963 Sunburst Fender Precision on Voodoo, using heavy gauge LaBella strings (tuned down to DGCF), a foam mute, and an Ampeg B-15 amplifier.
 He has also played Fender Jaguar Bass, Lakland Jazz Bass, and Larry Graham Signature JJ-4B Bass.

 The Fender Pino Palladino Signature Precision Bass is modeled after two of Pino's Fender Precision Basses.
 The body features faded fiesta red paint over desert sand paint, based on Palladino's 1961 Precision Bass, while the neck shape and round-lam rosewood fretboard are based on his 1963 sunburst Precision Bass.

+In 2024, Ernie Ball Music Man released a Pino Palladino signature StingRay bass, closely replicating his 1979 sunburst fretless StingRay.
+It is available as a regular model, and a limited-edition "Icon" version, which is an exact replica of Palladino's original instrument that utilises new-old stock parts.